 Malawi means “flame” in the national language of the land, Chichewa.
-Certainly the Spirit’s fire can be witnessed at work in the WELS’ largest foreign mission.
-Since our beginning in 1963, the Lutheran church has grown to more than 44,000 members in 136 plus congregations served by 26 national pastors and 9 vicars and aided by four missionaries.
+Certainly the Spirit’s fire can be witnessed at work in the Lutheran Church of Central Africa – Malawi (LCCA-M).
+Since WELS started the mission in 1963, the LCCA-M has grown to more than 44,000 members in 133 congregations served by 34 national pastors and aided by four missionaries.
 The good news of Jesus Christ is proclaimed in both rural and urban communities from the north to the south of the country.

 - Missionaries: 4